About Our Interns

 Project: Cool Roofs & Bees Research Project, Harvey Mudd College

 Margot is a prospective Physics and Mathematics Joint major.
-She is working on a research project investigating a possible connection between Cool Roofs and bee mortality rates at the Claremont Colleges.
+She worked on a research project investigating a possible connection between Cool Roofs and bee mortality rates at the Claremont Colleges.

 Saleck Tikande (PZ-’19)